sajjad5221/farazaman/README.md

-# Farazaman
-Coming soon...

 TODOs:
-- [ ] after click on header navigate on index page or open related page
-- [ ] add a template for all page(background white, padding and margin)
+- [ ] create lang files and move all strings to them
-- [ ] events page not working
-- [ ] events/id page not working
+- [ ] footer contents
-- [ ] add new cart for new startup(click on it and go to startup form)
-- [ ] button for light and dark mode
+- [ ] create a types file for all types in this path: /types/index.ts